Planning and Learning Using Adaptive Entropy Tree Search: Background

-Numerous improvements to MCTS have been developed over the years.
-Notably, \citet{alphazero} supplement MCTS with neural networks.
-In the selection phase, the next node is selected to maximize
+AlphaZero \cite{alphazero} augments vanilla MCTS with neural network heuristics trained in a self-improvement loop.
+AlphaZero uses the PUCT selection strategy, in which at state $s$ the next edge/action is chosen to maximize

-from the current node $s$, where $c>0$ is an exploration parameter, $\pi_\textrm{prior}(a | s)$ is a prior policy, $N(s)$ is the number of visits in state $s$ and $N(s, a)$ is the number of times action $a$ has been executed in state $s$.
-In the simulation phase, the value of a leaf $s$ is estimated using a neural network.
-The prior policy is also provided by a neural network, trained to predict the distribution of actions selected during planning: $\frac{N(s, a)}{N(s)}$.
-The value network is trained to estimate the empirical state values $V(s)$.
+where $c>0$ is a hyperparamer, $\pi_\textrm{prior}(a | s)$ is a prior policy, $N(s)$ is the number of visits in state $s$ and $N(s, a)$ is the number of times action $a$ has been executed in state $s$.
+In the simulation phase, the value of a leaf is estimated using a value network.
+This network is trained to estimate the empirical state values. $\pi_\textrm{prior}$ is also a network, trained to predict $\frac{N(s, a)}{N(s)}$.

-In this work, we consider an expansion phase that adds all successors of a given node to the tree at the same time.
-Those new leaves are initialized using a \textit{Q-network} $\hat{Q}(s, a)$.
-This is an optimization suitable for problems in which computing state transitions is expensive, such as tasks from the Atari benchmark utilized in this work.
-The $Q$-network is trained to estimate the empirical state-action values $Q(s, a)$.
+In this work we consider an expansion phase that adds all successors of a given node to the tree.
+These new leaves are initialized using a \textit{Q-network}.
+The $Q$-network is trained to estimate the empirical state-action values.

-When evaluating the algorithm using a pretrained network, the action to take after planning can be chosen according to the maximum visitation count: $a(s) = \argmax_{a \in \A} N(s, a)$, a procedure employed by \citet{alphazero}.
-When collecting episodes for training the network, we must ensure proper exploration, so the training data is diverse enough.
-In this case, we can introduce an additional parameter: action selection temperature $\tau_\textrm{sel} \in (0, 1)$, and sample from the action visitation distribution sharpened by this temperature: